LidiaKovac/LidiaKovac/README.md

 ### 💬 Currently working on...
 As I have now graduated from Strive School (capstone <a href="https://learn-ez.netlify.app">HERE</a> is you are curious, you can also visit the <a href="https://github.com/LidiaKovac/learning-management-system-FE">repository</a>), I am trying a number of different things.
 I share all my progress here, under x-101 repositories (e.g. my PHP-101 repo).
+Please keep in mind that this is not to "expand my stack" or "add languages to my resume", since I am only learning the basics and sometimes building small projects.
+This is to explore the range of programming languages and decide what could be the next thing to learn in depth.

 When I am not coding, I am focusing on my bachelor in languages and getting ready to enroll in a Digital Humanities MD.